 “I never imagined we would work for some of the companies we do now, become the sole sign and branding company for so many businesses from local small businesses to large corporations.”~ Devin Fahie

 We believe what’s always separated us is that we are sign craftspeople.
 Many sign shops rely on large-format printers to produce vinyl adhesive signs.
 If it can’t be printed out, and they can’t stick onto something, then they can’t do it.
-While, yes, we have the large-format printers, we also have the skills to offer hand-carved custom signs and hand-painted options.
+While, yes, we have large-format printers, we also have the skills to offer hand-carved custom signs and hand-painted options.
 We love what we do and are clever problem solvers.
-We often design and build our own sign substrates, developing a sign that will work for the application, fitting an environment, and withstanding weather conditions.
+We often design and build our own sign substrates, developing a sign that will work for the application, fit an environment, and withstand weather conditions.

 While many sign companies hear what the customer wants and then run around figuring out how to price it, we approach projects differently.
 We take the price out of the sale, so to speak, quoting a different way.
 We take the time to listen to what the customer wants, go over it carefully, then come up with the right game plan to achieve what they want, but with a sign that will work.
 THEN we quote the price.

 Doing a sign “economically” doesn’t make it better, and often it doesn’t make it less expensive in the long run.
 Sometimes less expensive isn’t economical because it won’t last.
-We’re always thinking long term because we know a sign is an investment.
+We’re always thinking long-term because we know a sign is an investment.
 That, to us, is the most economical approach.

 Getting the right sign for a company isn’t just doing what they say they want, it’s making something that will work and last.
 We’re the sign experts, so sometimes we have to say something is a bad idea.
 But we’ll explain why, and we always want to figure out what will work.
 Our goal is to give you what you are looking for, but in a design that makes the most sense.
 We think of ourselves as solution-oriented, not sales-oriented.